What's New!

 In 727 Leo III thought that he would deprive the

-Arabs of this argument by prohibiting paintings and statues inside religious buildings (iconoclasm).
+Arabs of this justification by prohibiting paintings and statues inside religious buildings (iconoclasm).

 In Italy Leo's edict was immediately opposed by Pope Gregory II and revolts broke out in Ravenna